Skip to main content

 Who This Page Is For

-Optometry practices losing revenue by routing medical conditions to vision plans Offices not capturing diagnostic testing revenue beyond the refraction Contact lens practices needing fitting evaluation code optimization Optometrists with dual medical and vision plan billing complexity
+Optometry practices losing revenue by routing medical conditions to vision plans Offices not capturing diagnostic testing revenue beyond the refraction Contact lens practices needing fitting evaluation code tuning Optometrists with dual medical and vision plan billing complexity

 Common Billing Friction in Optometry